 Learn Israel: Invest In Your Bible Study and Teaching

 Learn Israel is a unique learning experience in October of 2020 that will take you through the ancient land of Israel in an 10-day, first-class tour.
-Hosted by Dr. Jeremiah Davis and Rick Edwards, this tour will do more than show you the sites you’ve heard about.
+Hosted by Dr. Jeremiah Davis, this tour will do more than show you the sites you’ve heard about.
 Every stop will be carefully placed in its biblical and historical context.
-The entire tire trip will be supplemented with valuable resources designed to bring the land, the history, and the stories of the Bible to life in a way that will enhance and deepen your own understanding of Scripture.
+The entire tire trip will be supplemented with insights designed to bring the land, the history, and the stories of the Bible to life in a way that will enhance and deepen your own understanding of Scripture.
 If you are a Bible teacher (of any age learner), this tour will give you fresh eyes on every aspect of the Bible.
 And if you’re not a teacher, you’ll return home with a deeper understanding of and love for God’s Word.

 The tour will begin on Monday, October 19, 2020 from Nashville, Tennessee.
 We will return on Wednesday, October 28.
 We will be tired, but changed.
-If you’re interested in learning more, keep reading and, above all, sign up for the Learn Israel email newsletter that will provide regular updates and information about the tour.
+If you’re interested in learning more, keep reading and, above all, sign up below for the Learn Israel email newsletter that will provide regular updates and information about the tour.
 (There’s no obligation or commitment for signing up.)

 Day 1, Monday, October 19 — NASHVILLE • ISRAEL